 Can I camp at Muir Woods?

-Unfortunately, no; Muir Woods is a day-use area.
+No, Muir Woods is a day-use area.
 There are a variety of camping opportunities in nearby parks however.
 Check out our brochure for nearby camping locations.

 Do you have education programs?